New bipartisan bill calls for Puerto Rico statehood

-Lawmakers introduced new bipartisan legislation to make Puerto Rico the nation's 51st state by 2021.
+Lawmakers on Wednesday introduced new bipartisan legislation to make Puerto Rico the nation's 51st state by 2021.

-The bill, known as the Puerto Rico Admission Act of 2018 was presented on Wednesday by Puerto Rico’s Resident Commissioner Jenniffer González-Colón, R-P.R., who authored the bill and is a non-voting member of the U.S. Congress.
+The bill, known as the Puerto Rico Admission Act of 2018 was presented by Puerto Rico’s resident commissioner, Jenniffer González-Colón, a Republican who authored the bill and is a nonvoting member of Congress.

-“This is the first step to open a serious discussion to determine the ultimate political status of Puerto Rico,” said González.
+“This is the first step to open a serious discussion to determine the ultimate political status of Puerto Rico,” González said.
 “To sum everything up, this is about equality."

 The bipartisan effort is co-sponsored by 36 members of Congress, 22 Republicans and 14 Democrats.

-“I’m pleased to be one of the sponsors,” said Rep. Rob Bishop, R-U.T., chairman of the U.S. House Committee on Natural Resources.
+“I’m pleased to be one of the sponsors,” said Rep. Rob Bishop, R-Utah, chairman of the House Committee on Natural Resources.
 “I look forward to the day 51 is a reality.”

-Rep. José Serrano, D-N.Y., who attended the event and supports the bill.“It is more about ending colonialism than about bringing statehood.”
+Rep. José Serrano, D-N.Y., who attended the event and supports the bill, said, “It is more about ending colonialism than about bringing statehood.”

-Rep. Stephanie Murphy, D-F.L., said she supports the bill because it's about equality.
+Rep. Stephanie Murphy, D-Fla., said she supports the bill because it's about equality.

 “The hard truth is that Puerto Rico’s lack of political power allows Washington to treat Puerto Rico like an afterthought, as the federal government’s inadequate preparation for and response to Hurricane Maria made crystal clear," she said.

-States like Hawaii spent over 5 decades as an incorporated territory, while other states like Alabama lasted two years.
+States like Hawaii spent over five decades as an incorporated territory, while other states like Alabama lasted two years.

 As an incorporated territory, people in the island would have to start paying federal income taxes while not being entitled to full statehood political rights.

-Puerto Ricans living in the island are U.S. citizens currently don't pay federal income taxes, but they do pay payroll taxes.
-They are unable to elect members of Congress or vote for President.
+Puerto Ricans living in the island are U.S. citizens who currently don't pay federal income taxes, but they do pay payroll taxes.
+They are unable to elect members of Congress or vote for president.

 For decades, Puerto Ricans have been divided between support for the island's pro-statehood party, which includes the current administration, and the party advocating the current commonwealth, or territorial status, with a smaller minority advocating independence.